kstep/graphicsmagick/www/bugs.rst

    how to fix this due to how things work.
 (SF 1839932).

  * Text annotation options do not work perfectly (SF 1539050, 1539052, 1539059)

- * Due to long-standing design decision, Magick++ Color class may not be used to assign color to transparent black since it is considered to be an invalid color.